 Music is a unique form of communication that can change the way pupils feel, think and act.
 Music forms part of an individual’s identity and positive interaction with music can develop pupils’ competence as learners and increase their self-esteem.
 Music brings together intellect and feeling and enables personal expression, reflection and emotional development.
 As an integral part of culture, past and present, music helps pupils understand themselves, relate to others and develop their cultural understanding, forging important links between home, school and the wider world.
-In the final unit of Year 8 there is also a chance for more able pupils to develop their computer skills and work on more advanced musical software which can often prepare pupils for GCSE music.

 Key Stage 3